paulbetsch/TrueRandomNumberGenerator/TRNG-Pendel/Lightbarrier/README.md

 The following scripts must be downloaded and saved in the same folder.

 - lichtschranke.py
+- lsbsampler.py

 ## Scripts
-Lichtschranke to control the Lightbarrier and to capture the time intervalls of pendulum breaktroughs
+- lichtschranke.py to control the Lightbarrier and to capture the time intervalls of pendulum breaktroughs
+- lsbsampler.py to sample the lsb of all timeintervalls (may be advanced in the future)